Municipal Asphalt Plant: Later modifications

 The New York City Department of Parks and Recreation formally licensed Asphalt Green's operators to use Mill Rock in early 1986.
 By then, the temporary outdoor field had begun to deteriorate, having been in near-constant use for 11 years.
 As a result, the Neighborhood Committee received a $600,000 city grant and raised $900,000 to fund the restoration of the field.
 A new AstroTurf field, replacing the original sod field, was completed that July at a cost of $1.5 million.
 Murphy was planning to add an aquatic center with an Olympic-size swimming pool; at the time, New York City had no Olympic-size indoor swimming pools, leading him to say that "the greatest city in the world doesn't have the pools for [Olympic athletes] to train".
 Murphy planned to construct a three-story building with a 50 m main pool and two smaller pools for rehabilitation or lessons.
 At that time, Asphalt Green hosted after-school programs, theatrical performances, and a social club.

 The Board of Estimate gave Asphalt Green a $4 million grant in August 1990 to help fund the swimming center's construction.
 As a condition for receiving the grant, Asphalt Green had to allow free or reduced-free access to its facilities 30 percent of the time.
 Construction of the swimming center began in October 1991.
 The project was expected to cost $20 million in total, of which local residents had raised $12 million, in addition to the city's $4 million grant.
-Richard Dattner was hired to design the swimming center, known as the AquaCenter.
+The architect Richard Dattner was hired to design the swimming center, known as the AquaCenter.
 A wading pool, handball courts, and play equipment were removed to make way for the new swimming center.
 The pool was completed in June 1993, while the gym facilities opened that October.
 The project ultimately cost $24 million, of which $6 million came from Albert and Barrie Zesiger, respectively the recreation center's chairman and vice chairman.
 The aquatic center served 3,000 patrons per week by 1994.